clarify/clarify-go/examples/automation_cli/README.md

 go run . evaluate/detect-fire
 ```

-You should now have about 45 % chance to see the text "FIRE!
-FIRE!
-FIRE!".
+You should now have about 45 % chance to see the text "FIRE!".